CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-11-29-hardware-memory-ordering.md

 Here, we're using Peterson's algorithm to protect the increment of our shared value `val`.

-The `main` function that drives our benchmark is incredibly simple:
+The `main` function that drives our benchmark is simple:

 ```cpp
 int main() {